History and The Place of ICI within Turkey Economy

 Place in the Turkish Economy

-- ICI members also deliver around 34 percent of the Turkish industrial sector's manufacturing.
+- ICI members perform almost 34 of the total production in Turkish industry.